nh-server/switch-guide/docs/extras/alternate_bootsetups.md

 ### Instructions

 !!! tip ""
-    1. Insert your Switch's SD card into your PC
+    1. Insert your Switch's microSD card into your PC
-    2. Copy *the contents of* the Atmosphère `.zip` file to the root of your SD card
+    2. Copy *the contents of* the Atmosphere `.zip` file to the root of your microSD card
-    3. Copy `fusee.bin` to the `atmosphere` folder on your SD card
+    3. Copy `fusee.bin` to the `atmosphere` folder on your microSD card
-    4. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your SD card
+    4. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your microSD card
-    5. Copy `hekate_ipl.ini` to the `bootloader` folder on your SD card
+    5. Copy `hekate_ipl.ini` to the `bootloader` folder on your microSD card
     6. Setup is complete, now you can boot CFW by injecting the hekate_ctcaer `.bin` file from the Hekate zip